typpo/quickchart/README.md

 A second endpoint, `/healthcheck/chart` returns a 302 status code and redirects to a chart with random attributes.
 Although it is a more expensive endpoint, it can be useful for cache busting or testing chart rendering.

 The hosted QuickChart service uses [monit](https://mmonit.com/monit/) to make sure the service is online and restart it if not.
 An example monit config is in `test/monit`.

+## Chart.js v3

+Chart.js v3 is supported via the `version` parameter (see [documentation](https://quickchart.io/documentation/) to read more about the version parameter).
+Some custom chart plugins are disabled for >= 3.0.0 due to lack of support.

+If you are self-hosting QuickChart, each QuickChart instance should use a single version of the Chart.js library.
+Mixing and matching versions (e.g., rendering a v2 chart followed by a v3 chart) is not well supported.

+## Securing your self-hosted instance

+If you are hosting QuickChart youself, take care not to expose the service to untrusted parties.
+Because Chart.js configs may contain arbitrary Javascript, it is necessary to properly sandbox your QuickChart instance.

 ## License